abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 Eventually, it feels more natural for me.
 And seems that it could be automated.

 Of course, the main downside of the auto-migration approach is less control of migrations and some limits for making migrations.
-Also generated queries sometimes are not well optimized (*but I will try to improve it*).
+Also generated queries sometimes could be not well optimized.
-For that specific cases in automigrate, there is the ability to create [raw SQL migration](https://github.com/abogoyavlensky/automigrate#custom-sql-migration).
+For that specific cases in `automigrate`, there is the ability to create [raw SQL migration](https://github.com/abogoyavlensky/automigrate#custom-sql-migration).

 ### State of the project

-For now, automigrate is not ready for production use.
+For now, `automigrate` is not ready for production use.
 But I would really appreciate it if you will try it for your personal projects.
 Any feedback would be really helpful to make the tool better!